-The advice thus given me by my Female Sphinx and the arrival
+THE advice thus given me by my Female Sphinx and the arrival

-of a Bagpipe Waistcoat from Gieves have decided me to risk the voyage to England.
+The advice thus given me by my of a Bagpipe Waistcoat from Gieves have decided me to risk the voyage to England.
 The only other thing required to complete my outfit is a passport through France, and as a passport through France is no use without a picture, I left my office one forenoon to have the necessary picture taken by Messrs.
-Bourne & Shepherd, but with my usual luck just as I left my office and was driving along Clive Street, I heard a newspaper boy shout out something that attracted my attention, and as it occurred to me that he was offering something good, I stopped my office gharry, hailed the boy, and for eight annas bought a picture of myself, which was not by Messrs.
-Bourne & Shepherd.
+Bourne & Shepherd, but with my usual luck just as I left my office and was driving along Clive Street, I heard a newspaper boy shout out something that attracted my attention, and as